 Highlands Farm School is a two-day-a-week program for ages 6-9.

-We meet on Mondays and Thursdays from 9:15 am to 2 pm from September through May.
+We meet on Tuesdays and Thursdays from 9:15 am to 2 pm from September through May.

 Parents join the community as parent helpers for 10 half-day shifts during the school year.

 Students learn through active engagement with a 5 acre homestead on the East Renton Highlands.
 The homestead includes friendly farm cats, rabbits, an English Shepherd dog, chickens, Muscovy ducks, goats, sheep, a mini horse, a Jersey cow and calf, honeybees, gardens, an orchard, pastures, a seasonal pond, a playground and a cedar tree that is great for climbing.